priyankasenni/Crypto-Tracker-App/README.md

 - **Retrofit**: Used for network requests to fetch cryptocurrency data from the CoinMarketCap API.
 - **Coroutines**: Handles asynchronous operations like network calls efficiently without blocking the main thread.
 - **LiveData**: Used to observe data and update the UI reactively.
-- **Room (Future Feature)**: Potential integration of **Room** database for offline storage and improved data handling.

-## Future Enhancements

-- **Seamless Data Display:** I am working on improving the way the data is presented, making it smoother and more responsive as the data changes.
-- **Memory Optimization:** Future updates will include techniques for optimizing memory usage, especially when dealing with large amounts of dynamic data.

 ## Setup & Installation